-Marriage records are the primary resources for bride and groom information, including names, gender, addresses, contact details, and full marital history, with date and location of previous marriages, previous spouses, and much more.
+Marriage records are the primary resources for bride and groom information, including names, gender, age, date, and location of previous marriages, previous spouses, bride’s maiden name, and more.

-Besides the date of marriage, place of marriage, county & state of filing, filing number, further vital records (consisting also of divorce records, birth records, and death records) could be displayed in a marriage records report, such as age and date of birth for both bride and groom, information about their relatives and family, or household data.
+Besides the date of marriage, place of marriage, county, and state of filing, filing number, further vital records (consisting also of divorce records, birth records, and death records) could be displayed in a marriage records report, such as the age of both bride and groom, information about their relatives and family, or household data.

-For an even wider picture, you can dig deeper and extend your search into someone's marital assets.
-This section of your report will disclose the properties they owned before and during the marriage - from cars, real estate, aircraft or boats to retirement plans, net worth, income, savings, financial investments, and artifacts.
+For an even wider picture, it’s possible to dig deeper and extend a search into someone's marital assets to know the properties they owned before and during a marriage - from cars, real estate, aircraft or boats to reported annual income, artifacts, or similar financial investments.

 Track someone's marriage records by looking up the public information indexes made available by the state and county where the marriage certificate was filed.
 For copies of marriage licenses, try the county clerk or circuit clerk from where the event occurred or the Vital Records Office.